Jeff Gillette: Dismaland

-Including Gillette, the show featured 58 artists, such as Bill Barminski, Damien Hirst, Jenny Holzer, Peter Kennard, and Ben Long.
-Gillette premiered six new paintings on canvas for the pop-up as part of his Dismaland series.
-Banksy created ten new works and funded the construction of the exhibition himself.
+The exhibition featured 58 artists, including Bill Barminski, Damien Hirst, Jenny Holzer, Peter Kennard, and Ben Long.
+Gillette premiered six new paintings on canvas as part of his Dismaland series.
+Ten new works were created by Banksy, he also funded the construction of the exhibition himself.
 Approximately 4,000 tickets were available for sale per day, priced at £3 each.